Zangnan Always Part Of China Before Illegally Occupied By India: Lin Jian - UrduPoint

 Responding to a question after delivering a lecture at a university in Singapore on Saturday, Jaishankar called China's claim on the so-called Arunachal Pradesh "ludicrous" while asserting that the region is a natural part of India.

+He said that in 1987, the Indian side established so called Arunachal Pradesh on this illegally occupied territory.

-"We have issued strong statements against their actions and stressed their action is ineffective and this position of China has not been changed, " he said.
+"We have issued strong statements against their actions and stressed their action is ineffective an this position of China has not been changed," he added.

 Recent Stories